Nail Polish Remover vs. Acetone: What’s The Difference?

 • You have dry or brittle nails.
 The nail polish remover will be milder and treat your nails better than the harsher acetone.

-• If you suffer from onycholysis, a condition where the nail is separating from the skin underneath, do not use acetone as it can cause even further damage.
+• If you suffer from onycholysis, a condition in which the nail separates from the skin underneath, do not use acetone, as it can cause even further damage.

 • You frequently wash your hands or work with water which can also be damaging to your nails and make them weaker and more susceptible to the effects of acetone.